ADEOLAGANIYU/PATIENT-ENGAGEMENT-AND-MISSED-APPOINTMENT-ANALYSIS/README.md

 4. Adjust weekday scheduling strategy or require reconfirmation.
 5. Integrate health risk and engagement metrics into a unified monitoring dashboard for proactive care management.

+## CONCLUSION
+This analysis demonstrates that disengagement is concentrated among high-risk patients, amplifying both clinical and operational exposure.
+With a 43% missed rate and complete failure of chat consultations, Remote Health must adopt targeted, data-driven engagement strategies.
+By integrating health risk stratification with behavioral analytics, Remote Health can improve care continuity, reduce emergency risk, enhance provider efficiency, and strengthen revenue stability.